Why I Waited Twenty Five Years for Billie Eilish!

 With regard to actually making my own music and writing my own songs and being a music ‘creator’, I started that back in the 90’s.
 It was new and exciting technology that did it, that allowed people to be able to record at home in a much better way than ever before (better being objective of course), prior to that there was just the noisy and fiddly Tascam 4 track that couldn’t really turn out an album, but now bands and artists were getting big albums out, surrounded by urban myths (this was all done in a bedroom on a computer in his mum’s house and all that sort of thing - like White Town ‘Your Woman’).
 I was further spurred on by some groundbreaking sampler/computer albums that came out around the mid to late 90’s.
 Releases such as Fat Boy Slim ‘We’ve Come a Long Way Baby’, Bjork ‘Post’, Moby ‘Play’ and a few others completely changed pop.
 They heralded in serious recordings that theoretically anyone could do.
 I think at that time, me and a generation of other people first had samplers.
 Then we had software samplers and plug-ins as computers became exponentially more powerful, and we all had to learn how to build a recording booth with blankets because to add real voices was still a good old-fashioned skill!
 The drive, the motivation and the peers were all there.
 My guitar had a place, as did my not-so-hot bass playing.
 Guest vocalists were drafted into the ‘booth’ and so this went on for a few years, inspired, fun music creation.
 And then nothing… It sort of fizzled out towards the mid noughties.

 I don’t know whether it was just me failing a few times and not even getting my demos sent back with a headed notepaper ‘sorry not at this time’… but I really felt like the game-changing albums were thinning out.
 Britpop was swaggering in which didn’t help, because that needed good old-fashioned recording studios and big budgets.
 Computer based music was getting increasingly R&B and HipHop which wasn’t my cup of tea, and I was running out of inspiration in the home-recording front.
 Then technology continued to leap forward and so I gradually got left behind.
-I then spent the next 20-odd years in and out of bands, having fun, drinking beer and occasionally saying ‘I’ve got these songs, I’m gonna record them one day’.
+I then spent the next seventeen or eighteen years in and out of bands, having fun, drinking beer and occasionally saying ‘I’ve got these songs, I’m gonna record them one day’.
 I still kept writing things down in my ‘notes’ app and recording little melodies into my phone and logging ideas like ‘Mellotron here with a sweeping synth like suchabody’ Then after some years I realised that I had gradually got together enough songs to fill a good old vinyl record.
 But I had no musicians, no budget and no hope of ever financing an album.
-Plus I had also been listening to a lot of Grandaddy and Flaming Lips and so I wanted synths and samples and such like and there was a place in my ideas for technology once more.
+Plus I had also been listening to a lot of Grandaddy and Flaming Lips and so I wanted synths and samples and such like and there was a place in my ideas for technology once more which I did't really have.
 I drifted on thinking occasionally ‘I’ll do something with those songs one day soon’.
 I bought a mic one year, a book about Logic X another year and so on.
-Then before I knew it twenty five years had passed and I had still done nothing.
+Then before I knew it nearly twenty years had passed and I had still done nothing.
 Phased by new technology and not sure where to start and lacking that all important element… Inspiration!
 I could not point to any single body of work that was a motivational kick in the arse in the last twenty years!
 There had been some great albums, but nothing that make me think ‘I could do that’ or that made me want to at least try.